 Will joined Watsi on April 7th, 2014.
-Seven years ago, Will joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Will's most recent donation traveled 8,700 miles to support Joffrey, a playful 3-year-old from Tanzania, to fund mobilty-restoring knee surgery.
+Eight years ago, Will joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Will's most recent donation traveled 8,800 miles to support Thou, a widow from Cambodia, to fund sight-restoring eye surgery.

 Joffrey is three years old and the only child of his young parents.
 He's a playful and curious boy who wants to know and understand everything around him.
 He is a big lover of football just like his father despite his legs being curved.
 His mother said she thinks he's too cheeky for his age.
 Joffrey has not started school yet but he keeps asking his mother to take him to school.
 Both Joffrey's parents are small-scale farmers who grow maize, groundnuts, rice, and vegetables.
 They get most of their food from what they grow on their farm.
 Joffrey was recently diagnosed with bilateral genu varus.
 His legs bow outward so that his knees do not touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he feels pain even after a short walk.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Joffrey.
 The procedure is scheduled to take place on October 7th.
 Treatment will hopefully restore Joffrey's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Joffrey’s father says: “My son’s legs are worsening as days go by and from how I see it he might not be able to walk or enjoy his play, especially football, if he does not have this needed surgery.”